 Dr. Ciolino is very familiar with medical and scientific innovation.
 For the past five years, he has played a pivotal role in developing a drug-eluting contact lens that may one day replace eye drops, which are inefficient and often difficult for people to administer.
 The lens may also improve surgical outcomes in patients by protecting the ocular surface of the eye and preventing post-operative infections.

 Inspired by these and other potential therapeutic applications, Dr. Ciolino continues to develop the drug-eluting contact lens with colleagues from Mass.
-Eye and Ear, including his former mentor Claes Dohlman, MD, PhD (inventor of the Boston Keratoprosthesis or KPro), as well as Daniel Kohane, MD, PhD (Children’s Hospital Boston and MIT), and Robert Langer, ScD (David H. Koch Institute Professor at MIT).
-Press coverage has included CNN.net, Reuters News Service and Scientific American.
+Eye and Ear, including his former mentor Claes Dohlman, MD, PhD (inventor of the Boston Keratoprosthesis or KPro), as well as Daniel Kohane, MD, PhD (Boston Children’s Hospital and MIT), and Robert Langer, ScD (David H. Koch Institute Professor at MIT).
+In recent studies, researchers have shown that the drug-eluting lens is capable of delivering latanoprost, a common drug used for the treatment of glaucoma, for up to one month.
+Interest in this state-of-the-art lens has quickly spread around the globe, and updates on Dr. Ciolino’s work can be found through HealthDay News, Daily Mail (UK), Post (India), YAHOO!
+News (India), R&D Magazine, EurekAlert!, Nanowerk News, and others.
+Descriptions of earlier versions of this lens can also be found in Scientific American, Reuters News Service, CNN.com, and other media outlets.

 Since 2003, Dr. Ciolino had also led studies to improve implantation of the Boston KPro so it can be used in more patients and with better results.
 Dr. Ciolino and his team have collected compelling data about a promising new technique called collagen cross-linking, which strengthens the ocular tissue around the KPro device and helps maintain the prosthesis better.
 With these data in hand, the next step is to apply for FDA approval to begin clinical studies in patients.